24 hour Appalachian State University Emergency Contact Number 828-262-8000 (University Police)

 If it is necessary to call the University directly, the caller should call the Emergency number above and provide the University’s Campus Police with appropriate details of the crisis situation following the guidelines provided in the International Incident Report Form (attach form).

 In the event of a political, social, or natural emergency, the OIED will be in close contact with the on-site staff and/or University faculty for any study abroad program offered through the Education Abroad Office.
-Assistance will be managed in coordination with our international insurance provider, HTH Worldwide, as well as input from the local authorities and the US Consulate or Embassy closest to the program location.
+Assistance will be managed in coordination with our international insurance provider, GeoBlue International Health Insurance for Higher Education, as well as input from the local authorities and the US Consulate or Embassy closest to the program location.

 Parents, friends, and family are asked to communicate with OIED staff to allow on-site staff to focus on working with students and local officials.